-This week, we are publishing a five-part series looking back at Chapel Hill in 1968, and the lengthy and contentious battle to build duplexes and small apartments next to a church, and between a neighborhood of single-family homes and a shopping center.
+We are publishing a six-part series looking back at Chapel Hill in 1968, and the lengthy and contentious battle to build duplexes and small apartments next to a church, and between a neighborhood of single-family homes and a shopping center.

 Part One: In May of 1968, the town of Chapel Hill made history.
 After years of debate, the town passed an “open housing law,” which banned racial discrimination in the “sale, leasing or rental of all housing,” making it the first municipality in the South to do so.
 Some of the law’s provisions were newly unnecessary due to the April 1968 passage of the Fair Housing Act.
 The Fair Housing Act prohibited discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, sex, (and as amended) handicap and family status.